noriakis/clusterlayouts/README.md

 # clusterlayouts

 Graph layouts using cluster information.
+The function calculates a grouped layout based on the node attribute in `igraph` or `tbl_graph` object, while respecting the original edge attributes.

 ``` r
 ## Make an example graph and assign a random category